DataDog/hiring-engineers/answers.md

   ![clone_sql_and_extra_metric](images/clone_sql_and_extra_metric.png)

-   - TimeBoards have all their graphs scoped to the time selected in the show drop down box.
+   * TimeBoards have all their graphs scoped to the time selected in the show drop down box.
 Also all graphs a displayed in a grid-like fashion and each graph can be share individually.
-    - ScreenBoards are more flexible and are made up of widgets which can be drag and dropped in.
+While ScreenBoards are more flexible and are made up of widgets which can be drag and dropped in.
 Each graph can be set to a different time frame.
 ScreenbBoards can also can be share as a whole and\or as a read only entity.

   * Creating a snapshot of the test.support.random metric was a simple task where I clicked on the annotation icon that appears when you hove the mouse on a graph.
 Then I selected the section I wished to display and entered a brief message.
 Then next part of sending a @notification to my email was not so easy.
 I was able to used the @ notation but I did not receive an email.
 I even checked my junk box just in case and even tried again. but nothing appeared.
 After a search I found [this](https://help.datadoghq.com/hc/en-us/articles/203038119-What-do-notifications-do-in-Datadog-) document which states that it is not possible to send a @notification email to yourself from the events page but you can setup monitor notification to yourself.
 So I send the notification to my google email to make sure everything work and it did.
-[Here](https://app.datadoghq.com/event/stream?tags_execution=and&show_private=true&per_page=30&aggregate_up=true&use_date_happened=false&display_timeline=true&from_ts=1494990000000&priority=normal&is_zoomed=false&status=all&to_ts=1495594800000&is_auto=false&incident=true&only_discussed=false&no_user=false&page=0&live=true&bucket_size=10800000#) is a link to my events page
+[Here](https://app.datadoghq.com/event/stream?tags_execution=and&show_private=true&per_page=30&aggregate_up=true&use_date_happened=false&display_timeline=true&from_ts=1494990000000&priority=normal&is_zoomed=false&status=all&to_ts=1495594800000&is_auto=false&incident=true&only_discussed=false&no_user=false&page=0&live=true&bucket_size=10800000#) is a link to my events page.

-  Below is a screen shot of the snap shot on the events page
+  Below is a screen shot of the snap shot on the events page.
   ![snapshot_of_metric](images/snapshot_of_metric.png)

-  Below is screen shot of the email that I received to my google account
+  Below is screen shot of the email that I received to my google account.
   ![email_notification_of_snapshot](images/email_notification_of_snapshot.png)

 ## Level 3 Alerting on your Data

  * After reading the documentation found [here](http://docs.datadoghq.com/guides/monitors/), I was able to setup a monitor to the specifications of the task ([monitor setup](https://app.datadoghq.com/monitors#2123423/edit)) and began receiving notifications.
 After a while I muted the monitor so that my email would stop receiving notifications.
 I then setup the down time in the as specified and after reading the portion on setting up the monitor down time.
 Just before 7pm I unmuted the monitor and began receiving emails again.
 While I received the email notification of the down time being activated and seeing that there was a mute applied to the monitor with a time to expiration I still continued to receive notification.
 At this point I'm not sure what I may have missed in the setup and I'm going back over the documentation and doing google searches to see what I can find.

-  * Below is a screen shot of the monitor setup
+  * Below is a screen shot of the monitor setup.
   	![monitor_setup](images/monitor_setup.png)

-  * Below is a screen shot of the monitor down time setup
+  * Below is a screen shot of the monitor down time setup.
   	![monitor_down_time_setup](images/monitor_down_time_setup.png)

-  * Below is a screen shot of the email notification of threshold breach for the agent check I created
+  * Below is a screen shot of the email notification of threshold breach for the agent check I created.
 	![email_alert](images/email_alert.png)

   * Below is screen shot of the email notification of the scheduled down time.